ismntr/ismntr/README.md

 ### Hi there 👋 I am ismet.
-🌱 I’m currently learning Python, C# and JS
+🌱 I’m currently coding Python, C# and JS.
+🔭 I’m currently working on SAP Fiori and Data Science Projects 🤔 I’m looking for help with AI
+💬 Ask me about new technologies